§ 13-8.1-4. Procedure.

 (3) At the hearing, the prisoner shall be entitled to be represented by an attorney or by the public defender if qualified or other representative.

 (j) Within seven (7) days of the hearing, the parole board shall issue a written decision granting or denying medical parole and explaining the reasons for the decision.
-If the board determines that medical parole is warranted, it shall impose conditions of release, which shall include the following:
+If the board determines that medical parole is warranted, it shall impose conditions of release, that shall include the following:

 (1) Periodic medical examinations;